 Some insurers also give discounts for completing an approved defensive driving class even if it does not affect your license points or driving record.
 For more information, check out WalletHub’s guide to traffic school.

 You can check your driving record in West Virginia by going to the West Virginia Department of Motor Vehicles website and requesting a copy of your driving record.
-It costs $7.50 if you provide the driver's license number or $8.50 otherwise to purchase a copy of your West Virginia driving record online, and you will need to provide your full name, date of birth, driver's license number and the last four digits of your Social Security number.… read full answer
+It costs $7.50 if you provide the driver's license number or $8.50 otherwise to purchase a copy of your West Virginia driving record online.
+You will need to provide your full name, date of birth, driver's license number and the last four digits of your Social Security number.… read full answer

 Driving records are important for insurance purposes because car insurance companies charge higher premiums for customers with a history of violations or accidents.
 For instance, a single speeding ticket increases premiums by an average of 20% in West Virginia.
 Checking your driving record can help you verify that the information is correct.